parkermac/LO/extract/tef2/README.md

 9. Run `create_river_info.py` to save point source location information for a run.
 10. Run `create_seg_info_dict.py` to generate a dict of information about each of the segments, including all the j,i indices on the rho-grid in each segment.
 11. Run `extract_segments.py` on a given model run and date range to get volume-integrals vs. time for tracers in each segment.
+12. Run `tracer_budget.py` on a given model run and date range to see if all the extractions you did add up!

 #### Example Commands for the Workflow ("run" implies running on mac or pc in ipython)